-Chester was presented to MediVet Warbreck House Veterinary Centre in Liverpool, UK, after suffering from weakness, lethargy and labored breathing for 24 hours.
+Chester was presented to MediVet Warbreck House Veterinary Centre in Liverpool, UK, after suffering from weakness, lethargy, and labored breathing for 24 hours.
 Chester’s a 10-year-old, 43lb, male American Cocker Spaniel.
 His medical history included Chronic Kidney Disease (IRIS stage 2), Hypothyroidism, Hypertension, Anterior Cruciate Repair, and recurrent Otitis (ear infections).
 He has received long-term medication for these conditions.

-On physical exam, Dr. Andrew McVey, Chester’s veterinarian, detected increased respiratory rate with inspiratory effort.
+On physical exam, Dr. Andrew McVey, Chester’s veterinarian, detected an increased respiratory rate with inspiratory effort.
 Bloodwork showed moderate but stable azotemia (compatible with his Chronic Kidney Disease).
 Chest radiographs revealed pulmonary edema with marked cardiomegaly.
 An echocardiogram followed and showed significant left side dilation and decreased fractional shortening.
 The clinical diagnosis was DCM with secondary CHF.

 Dilated Cardiomyopathy, or DCM, is a disease of the heart muscle characterized by enlargement of heart chambers.
 It involves decreased contractility of the heart muscle and subsequent enlargement to compensate for the decreased functionality.
 DCM may eventually lead to Congestive Heart Failure (CHF), where fluids accumulate in the patient’s lungs, abdomen, and more.

 Chester was hospitalized and received intravenous Pimobendan, a drug intended to increase the contractile force of the heart.
 He also received supportive care and close monitoring.
 Diuretics were not used because of his pre-existing azotemia.
 A PetPace collar was placed on Chester to help closely monitor his condition during hospitalization and at home, following his release.